Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-1. Next, update the **refreshSymbol** function on **src/components/root.vue** to call **getQuote** for updated stock statistics and then update the last trade cell in the Excel table.
+1. Next, update the **refreshSymbol** function in **src/components/root.vue** to call **getQuote** for updated stock statistics, and then update the last trade cell in the Excel table.
 Similar to deleteSymbol, this function will call **getColumnData** to determine the cell address before calling **updateCell**.

     ````typescript
     refreshSymbol(index:number) {
-        // Refresh stock quote and update Excel table let symbol = (<any>this).symbols[index];
+        // Refresh stock quote and update the Excel table. let symbol = (<any>this).symbols[index];
         (<any>this).waiting = true;
         (<any>this).tableUtil.getColumnData("Symbol").then(async (columnData:string[]) => {
-            // make sure the symbol was found in the Excel table var rowIndex = columnData.indexOf(symbol);
+            // Make sure the symbol was found in the Excel table. var rowIndex = columnData.indexOf(symbol);
             if (rowIndex != -1) {
                 (<any>this).getQuote(symbol).then((res:any) => {